First Published: 8 Jan 2019

 Hong Kong’s not quite the concrete jungle you think you really know of.
 There’s no denying of its extensive food culture, neon-lit street and bustling night markets, but strip off the tourist lens and you’ll realise where the locals flock to instead.

 The undiscerning eye would gloss past the secluded hiking trails scattered around (ominous-sounding Suicide Cliff, anyone?) that boast some amazing viewpoints.
 The bustling city also reveals an intimate charm in the fishing village of Sai Kung, and I never knew you could feel atas sipping wine while cruising on a Chinese junk ship along the skyline.

 With this seven-day Hong Kong itinerary, here’s the best mix of local-flavoured activities with the must-dos.

 Transport: From the airport, Hong Kong station is a 30-minute ride on the Airport Express.
-We got the Airport Express and 72-Hr Train bundle Pass which comprises of two cards — one single trip ride on the Airport Express and a separate MTR train pass for unlimited rides over three days.
-For the remaining four days, we used the reloadable Octopus Card (~S$16, comes preloaded with HK$50 credit).
+We got the Hong Kong Airport Express Ticket (from ~S$10.20 one-way) and the reloadable Octopus Card (~S$16, comes preloaded with HK$50 credit).

 Cash on hand: Most local restaurants and establishments prefer cash over credit.